topeterk/CodePortingTracker/README.md

 ## Front-End
 > Please visit the **[Wiki pages] (../../wiki)** for some screenshots.

-## Something is missing, annoying, can be improvent or you just found a bug?
+## Anything is missing, something is annoying/can be improved or you just found a bug?
 Message me via GitHub / e-mail or simply open an issue and I will try to help you out.

 > Praise the sun!  :sunny: . . . :fire: . . .  :running: :dash: